graphql-dotnet/authorization/README.md

 # Limitations

+`@skip` and `@include` directives are ignored; all selected fields of the selected operation will be checked for authentication requirements, including referenced fragments.
+However, other operations in the same document will not be checked.

 This authorization framework only supports policy-based authorization.
 It does not support role-based authorization, or the `[AllowAnonymous]` attribute/extension, or the `[Authorize]` attribute/extension indicating authorization is required but without specifying a policy.
 It also does not integrate with ASP.NET Core's authorization framework.